mwpenny/logfailmap/README.md

 ### Features
-* Retrieve IPs from logfiles of machines that failed to connect to the machine
+* Retrieve IPs of machines that failed to connect to the machine from bad login logfile (btmp)
 * Obtain geographical data about the IP addresses

 ### Dependencies